pnnl/tesp/doc/TESP_Overview.rst

 The ns-3 simulator doesn't write output; it's presently used in just one example, for which the GridLAB-D outputs are adequate.)

-Most of the new Agents in :numref:`fig_federates` were implemented in the Python programming language, which was chosen because:

-1. Python is now commonly used in colleges to teach new programmers

-2. Python has many available add-on packages for numerics, graphics and data handling

-3. Python bindings to FNCS already existed

-Custom code for TESP can also be implemented in other languages like C++ and Java.
-To demonstrate, the Buildings agent was implemented in C++ and one version of the simple Load Shed agent was written in Java.
-Our experience has been that developers with experience in C++ or Java can easily work in Python, while the converse is not always true.
-These factors led to the choice of Python as a default language for customizing TESP.
+Most of the Agents in :numref:`fig_federates` were implemented in the Python programming language, though custom code for TESP can also be implemented in other languages like C++ and Java.
+To demonstrate, the Buildings agent was implemented in C++ and one version of one of the examples distributed with TESP (Load Shed) has an agent was written in Java.

-Initially, the TEAgents include a double-auction market mechanism, one per substation, and a dual-ramp thermostat controller, one per house :cite:`7`.
-These were previously hard-coded in GridLAB-D, and those implementations remain in GridLAB-D, but the separate Python versions allow others to study and modify just the transactive code without having to rebuild all of GridLAB-D. Much of the future work envisioned for TESP would focus on significantly expanding the numbers and capabilities of TEAgents.
-Regarding the other new work highlighted in :numref:`fig_federates`, section 1.3 (next) describes the Growth Model and section 1.5 describes the Valuation scripts.

 Overview of Transactive Energy Analysis Process